 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-The 108 must be one of London’s most difficult routes to operate, and is also agonisingly slow for a through journey from Lewisham to Stratford, taking just under an hour.
+The most obvious unusual feature of the 108 route is its use of the Blackwall Tunnel.
+It must be one of London’s most difficult routes to operate, as the tunnel is a major bottleneck at the best of times, and regular closures and maintenance work can play havoc with the service.
+The route is also agonisingly slow for a through journey from Lewisham to Stratford, taking just under an hour for 9 miles as the crow flies.
 This journey is now also covered by the Docklands Light Railway in offpeak times, taking about half as long, but via Greenwich and the Docklands rather than Blackheath and the Blackwall Tunnel.
-The most obvious unusual feature of the route is its use of the Blackwall Tunnel, which is a major bottleneck at the best of times, and regular closures and maintenance work can play havoc with the service.

 Originally the route ran from Crystal Palace via Sydenham and Catford to take up the present routing from Lewisham via Blackheath, East Greenwich and the Blackwall Tunnel to Bow.
-It may seem strange now, but the route was then double deck — especially bearing in mind that there was only one bore then, what is now the northbound bore.
+It may seem strange now – especially bearing in mind that Blackwall Tunnel had only one bore then, what is now the northbound bore – but the route was then double deck.
 The northbound bore incorporates sharp kinks near both ends; this was apparently to avoid horses bolting when they saw the light at the end of the tunnel!
-The bends severely restrict traffic speeds now and results in considerably more traffic congestion when compared to, say, the southbound tunnel or the Dartford Tunnels, all more recent affairs and built fairly straight and wide.
-Indeed the southbound tunnel is wide enough to incorporate a bidirectional working, and this is frequently used in the morning to ease congestion by providing three northbound lanes.
+Or perhaps it was just to get the tunnel perpendicular to the river at the point at which it passes underneath, to minimise the distance between ventilation shifts.
+Either way, the bends severely restrict traffic speeds now and results in considerably more traffic congestion when compared to, say, the southbound tunnel or the Dartford Tunnels, all more recent affairs and built fairly straight and wide.
+Indeed the southbound tunnel is wide enough to incorporate a bidirectional working, which was until recently frequently used in the morning to ease congestion by providing three northbound lanes.

 Returning to the 108, two batches of double deck buses (NS and STL types) were specifically built for use in the Blackwall and Rotherhithe Tunnels, with specially shaped roofs to improve clearance on the corners.
 In 1951 the road surface was lowered allowing standard RTs to operate.
 However, as vehicles got wider and wider over the years it became necessary to raise the carriageway level to make the road wider at the expense of height clearance, which was done during 1967-68 after the new bore opened, so now there are severe height restrictions and the northbound bore can only accommodate single deckers, initially SM class Swifts then LS class Nationals.